 We will continue to invest in research and development to leverage our large and growing database of acoustic events, which includes those from both gunfire and non-gunfire.
-We also intend to leverage third-party AI and our own evolving cognitive and analytical applications to improve the efficiency of our solutions, which may include internal software applications, data analysis, event routing and customer outputs.
+We also intend to leverage third-party AI and our own evolving cognitive and analytical applications to improve the efficiency of our solutions.
 Certain of these applications and outputs may expand the platform of services that we will be able to offer our customers.